 In addition to the generous cash back rewards program, the Chase Freedom Unlimited has some built in features that cardholders will love.
 There is no annual fee with this credit card, and you'll also enjoy a nice intro APR of 0% for 15 months on purchases and balance transfers.
 This could really come in handy if you want to pay off a high interest rate balance on another credit card or finance a big purchase with no interest.
-After the intro period is up, the ongoing APR will be 15.49% - 24.24% Variable based on your creditworthiness.
+After the intro period is up, the ongoing APR will be 0% Intro APR for 15 months based on your creditworthiness.

 More Great Credit Card Offers from Chase

 The beauty of Chase rewards credit cards is that if you have multiple credit card accounts, you can easily combine all of your rewards into one.
 This allows you to take the cash back rewards you earn with the Chase Freedom or Chase Freedom Unlimited and use them for travel redemptions with the Chase Sapphire Preferred® Card.
 Here are a few of most popular credit cards from Chase:

 Chase Freedom®: As the original cash back credit card from Chase, this card offers 1% cash back as well as 5% back in certain rotating categories.
 The 5% categories usually include things you already spend your money on like gas, groceries, dining, and Amazon.com.
 Just like with the Chase Freedom Unlimited, this card gives you a $150 cash bonus if you spend $500 with your card in the first 3 months.
 There is also no annual fee and 0% APR for 15 months.
 The ongoing APR on the Chase Freedom is 15.74% - 24.49% Variable.